Search

 • Physical protection: using hydrology and ecology to promote beneficial plants, insects, and soil micro-fauna.

-• Our Smallholder Programme aims to minimise economic risks they face by helping to improve yields; growers understand that their participation in our Smallholder Certification Programme will provide improved productivity, less pressure on natural forests (and safer labour practices).
+• Our Smallholder Programme aims to minimise economic risks they face by helping to improve yields; growers understand that their participation in our Smallholder Certification Programme will provide improved productivity, and less pressure on natural forests (and safer labour practices).

 • Yield maximisation advice and training on Good Agricultural Practices is provided on all plasma estates by specialist Plasma Assistants.
 Plasma and other smallholders are expected to meet the same quality criteria as nucleus estate suppliers.